 Virtual Holiday Ideas for Your PTA or PTO

 Who doesn’t like binging on some movies?
 We sure do!
-And what better way to enjoy your favorite winter classics than with the whole PTA community?
+And what better way to enjoy your favorite winter classics than with the PTA community?
 With Netflix’s new Party mode, you can watch movies or seasons with up to fifty people.
 There is a group chat feature so you can converse with each other.
-Worried the conversation will distract from the film, no worries.
-With synchronized features, you can press pause while you talk and the film will be paused for all users!
+Worried the conversation will distract from the film?
+No worries.
+With synchronized features, you can press pause while you talk, and the film will be paused for all users!

-One fun way we have seen Netflix Party being used is by picking a different movie for each grade or for each week.
-You can extend the night by hosting an after-event where parents and students can discuss the movie, highlighting their favorite parts and share a laugh.
-With the synchronized features mentioned above, you can even replay your favorite part for everyone.
+One fun way we have seen Netflix Party being used is by picking a different movie for each grade or each week.
+You can extend the night by hosting an after-event where parents and students can discuss the movie, highlight their favorite parts and share a laugh.
+With the synchronized features mentioned above, you can replay your favorite part for everyone.

 So, whether it’s Will Ferrell’s Elf that’s more your type or Home Alone, now social distancing won’t come in the way of the classic PTA holiday movie tradition!

 Source: (PTA Movie Night)

 Holiday Lights Event

 Holiday light shows are a real joy to view.
 With the colors, the designs, and the festive cheer, there’s nothing quite like them.
 It’s a great idea to make this a PTA event by asking local organizers or neighborhood associations if they would be up for a collaboration.
 For holiday light shows that already charge admission, your PTA can sell tickets to its members, proceeds of which can be donated, while the light show organizer gets some publicity through the PTA’s platform.